the 2019 Republican "firehouse primary" in western Prince William attracted 50% more voters than predicted

 Voters in the City of Covington decided in 2022 to switch to an elected schol bord.
 However, when it held its first election for school board in November 2024, there were no candidates listed on the ballot.
 No one had collected signatures on a petition, and since school board offices were a non-partian position no political party could submit a nomination.
 A former school board member, previously appointed by the Covington City Council, did choose to campaign for write-in votes.

 Running as a write-in candidate is the tradition in Clinchport; no one seeks to be listed on the ballot in that town in Scott County.
-Voters elected its mayor, five members of town council, and town recorder by write-in votes one again in 2024.
+Those who choose to participate in the election write in names for a mayor, five members of town council, and town recorder.

 At the Federal level, candidates are nominated by political parties or through independent collection of signatures for 11 US House of Representatives seats and two US Senate seats.
 The process for choosing a president is different, however.